klimgeran/Protocol-Treasury/README.md

 The address of the NEM Treasure is located at this address:

 > - [NEM](https://explorer.nemtool.com/#/s_account?account=NCHESTYVD2P6P646AMY7WSNG73PCPZDUQNSD6JAK)
-- What means to track a Trust Fund

 - Which SDK to use?

-Symbol SDK, NEM SDK
+'Symbol SDK, NEM SDK'

 - Which language?

-Java
+'Java'